artefactual/archivematica-docs/admin-manual/installation/installation.rst

 * Ubuntu 16.04.2 64 bit Server Edition (beta)
 * CentOS 7.3.1611 64 bit

-Archivematica 1.8 is the first release to be tested on Ubuntu 16.04.
+Archivematica |version| is the first release to be tested on Ubuntu 16.04.
 Support for this OS is still considered beta; installation has been tested but production deployments are limited.